 What does the passage of our VAD Act mean to you?
 Please share your story.

 The passage of Voluntary Assisted Dying legislation will reduce anxiety and trauma in our society even before anyone applies to take advantage of its provisions.
-Please share your story on what the Queensland VAD Act means to you, by submitting your message to [email protected] In doing so, your story may be added below.
+Please share your story on what the Queensland VAD Act means to you, by submitting your message here.

 VAD law pioneer, former NT chief minister Marshall Perron